anthonykulis/cps206/oop_pillars/inheritance/basic/basic_inheritance.md

  now, lets just focus on `sex` and add a method to `Animal` called `procreate`.
 Yes, this is a *science* class, so no laughing.

 We know *every* animal has to procreate for the species to survive, but literally pretty much every animal procreates differently.
-So there is no way to define how that method should work, but we want *every* animal species to survive .
+So there is no way to define how that method should work, but we want *every* animal species to survive, and to do so, it needs to procreate.
+ .
 To handle this, we will force every immediate child class to implement their own version of procreation.

 ```java